Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Smart Cities/Pathways to Transformative Adaptation in South African Cities.md

 - City expansion guided by criteria for transformative adaptation in South African cities - model to create a stable system [[Water Networks and South African Morphogenetic Growth]]
 	- Can I model 'trust' as a key criteria for agents?
 	- Can I model how settlements expand into one another, and how water scarcity changes as a result?
+	- Can I use Shapley values to prove that communities can all benefit from collaboration to tackle the 'silo mentality'?
 ## Questions

 - How is climate change going to induce more problems in South African settlements specifically?